jaantollander/masters-thesis/content/21_puhti.md

 At the time of writing, the version was 21.08.7, but it is updated regularly.
 It has partitions with different resource limits, set by administrators, as seen in Table \ref{tab:slurm-partitions}.
 When we submit a job to Slurm, we must specify which partition it will run, the project used for billing, and the resource we wish to reserve.
-There are concrete examples of Slurm job scripts for Puhti in Appendix \ref{slurm-job-scripts}.
+We present concrete examples of Slurm job scripts for Puhti in Appendix \ref{slurm-job-scripts}.
 Slurm schedules the job to run when sufficient resources are available using a fair share algorithm.
+It also performs accounting of details about the submitted jobs.

-It sets different job-specific environment variables for each job such that programs can access and use the job information within the process.
+Slurm sets different job-specific environment variables for each job such that programs can access and use the job information within the process.
-We can use the *Slurm Job Identifier* (`SLURM_JOB_ID` environment variable) as an identifier to collect job-specific file operations.
+One of them is the *Slurm Job ID* (`SLURM_JOB_ID` environment variable) which we use as an identifier to collect job-specific file operations.
-We have set Slurm to perform accounting of details about the submitted jobs to that we can combine them with file system usage data in the analysis.
+In the future, we could also combine the data from Slurm's accounting with the file system usage by using the job ID.
+For example, we could use the information about the project, partition and local storage reservation of a job.
+Project information could also be useful for identifying if members of a particular project perform problematic file I/O patterns.